DanielTheChimp/ctf/crypto_faultyIngredient/solution/README.md

+DISCLAIMER: The code of `solve.go` is really not good, but it does the trick :)

 At first the $MC([\Delta,0,0,0]), MC([0,\Delta,0,0]), MC([0,0,\Delta,0])$ and $MC([0,0,0,\Delta])$ values are precomputed using an own implementation of the AES-MixColumn function.
 The 4 byte results are stored in `uint32`.

 Then the fault attack repeats for every one of the four columns: